Memory address: Unit of address resolution

 Most modern computers are byte-addressable.
-Each address identifies a single byte (eight bits) of storage.
+Each address identifies a single 8-bit byte (octet) of storage.
 Data larger than a single byte may be stored in a sequence of consecutive addresses.
 There exist word-addressable computers, where the minimal addressable storage unit is exactly the processor's word.
-For example, the Data General Nova minicomputer, and the Texas Instruments TMS9900 and National Semiconductor IMP-16 microcomputers used 16 bit words, and there were many 36-bit mainframe computers (e.g., PDP-10) which used 18-bit word addressing, not byte addressing, giving an address space of 218 36-bit words, approximately 1 megabyte of storage.
-The efficiency of addressing of memory depends on the bit size of the bus used for addresses – the more bits used, the more addresses are available to the computer.
+For example, the Data General Nova minicomputer, and the Texas Instruments TMS9900 and National Semiconductor IMP-16 microcomputers, used 16-bit words, and there are many old mainframe computers that use 36-bit word addressing (such as the IBM 7090, with 15-bit word addresses, giving an address space of 215 36-bit words, approximately 128 kilobytes of storage, and the DEC PDP-6/PDP-10, with 18-bit word addresses, giving an address space of 218 36-bit words, approximately 1 megabyte of storage), not byte addressing.
+The range of addressing of memory depends on the bit size of the bus used for addresses – the more bits used, the more addresses are available to the computer.
 For example, an 8-bit-byte-addressable machine with a 20-bit address bus (e.g. Intel 8086) can address 220 (1,048,576) memory locations, or one MiB of memory, while a 32-bit bus (e.g. Intel 80386) addresses 232 (4,294,967,296) locations, or a 4 GiB address space.
 In contrast, a 36-bit word-addressable machine with an 18-bit address bus addresses only 218 (262,144) 36-bit locations (9,437,184 bits), equivalent to 1,179,648 8-bit bytes, or 1152 KiB, or 1.125 MiB — slightly more than the 8086.

+A small number of older machines are bit-addressable.
+For example, a variable filed length (VFL) instruction on the IBM 7030 "Stretch" specifies a bit address, a byte size of 1 to 8 and a field length.

-Some older computers (decimal computers), were decimal digit-addressable.
+Some older computers (decimal computers) are decimal digit-addressable.
 For example, each address in the IBM 1620's magnetic-core memory identified a single six bit binary-coded decimal digit, consisting of a parity bit, flag bit and four numerical bits.
 The 1620 used 5-digit decimal addresses, so in theory the highest possible address was 99,999.
 In practice, the CPU supported 20,000 memory locations, and up to two optional external memory units could be added, each supporting 20,000 addresses, for a total of 60,000 (00000–59999).

+Some older computers are character-addressable, with 6-bit BCD characters containing a 2-bit zone and a 4-bit digit; the characters in an address only have digit values representing 0–9.
+Typically some of the zone bits are part of the address and some are used for other purposes, e.g., index register, indirect address.

+Some older computers are decimal-word addressable, typically with 4-digit addresses.
+In some machines the address fields also select index registers, restricting the range of possible address.